cloudera/hue/docs/docs-site/README.md

     npm run update-static

 This must update the resources used in the docs.
 On `git status` you must see modifications on `./package.json`, `./package-lock.json` & `static/js/gethue/`.

-And on `hugo serve` you must see the updated resources in the docs UI.
+On `hugo serve` you must see the updated resources in the docs UI.

 ### 3. Commit changes